 Next week, TRIUM’s Class of 2017 head to Paris for their final module where they will present their Capstone Projects to the Capstone Board.
 The project is a culmination of the knowledge and experience they have gained over the last 18 months, putting their business theory into practice in an original business model.
-Read Class of 2016 alum Peter McFadyen’s story a year on from his Capstone group’s presentation last year.
-Peter’s experience shows how you can ‘make it happen.’
+Read Class of 2016 alum Peter McFadyen’s a year on from his Capstone group’s presentation last year.
+Peter’s story shows how you can ‘make it happen.’

 “We are in a two steps forward and one step back phase (establishment) at present with significant focus on due diligence, design, R&D, marketing, legal and accounting consuming the bulk of my time.”

 To date Peter has succeeded in entering into a commercial property lease to allow R&D trials on fermentation and drying of cocoa, finalising the 1st property to purchase, tweaking the design of the cocoa and cattle farming systems to improve synergies and potential market accreditations as well as attending cocoa conferences.

 And what inspired Peter’s interest and passion for producing premium cocoa?